bartificer/programming-by-stealth/docs/_tidbits/tidbit18.md

 You might notice that there's no folder for storing MP3 files, or any images contained in the shownotes; that's intentional.
 Even before migrating away from WordPress, I'd started to use a [Digital Ocean CDN](https://docs.digitalocean.com/products/spaces/how-to/enable-cdn/) for my media assets.
 I'm simply continuing as I was before, publishing all my MP3s and show note attachments under `https://media.lets-talk.ie/`.

-> Digital Ocean implement their CDN as an optional feature on top of their Amazon S3-compatible object storage service ([Digital Ocean Spaces](https://www.digitalocean.com/products/spaces)).
-From a user's point of view it's regular BLOB (Binary Large Object) storage like that sold by Amazon, Microsift, Google, Backblaze, and others, accessed over the S3 protocol.
+> Digital Ocean implement their CDN as an optional feature on top of its Amazon S3-compatible object storage service ([Digital Ocean Spaces](https://www.digitalocean.com/products/spaces)).
+From a user's point of view, it's regular BLOB (Binary Large Object) storage like that sold by Amazon, Microsoft, Google, Backblaze, and others, accessed over the S3 protocol.
 Since it's standard S3, any S3 client will work, but I use [Transmit](https://panic.com/transmit/), which presents the CDN as a window with folders of files that allow drag-and-drop to standard Finder windows.
 In other words, it looks just like an SFTP connection to a regular web server.
 {: .aside}

 ## There's Always More to Do!